AddressFinder/addressfinder-magento/README.md

 ## Troubleshooting

 You may run into permissions issues.
 You can give read/write permissions for all files using: `chmod 0777 -R .`

+# Debugging
+If you are debugging a customer site, you can type `window.addressfinderDebugMode()` into the javascript console.
+This will reinitialise the widget, with the debug flag set to true, so you can see console logs from the addressfinder-webpage-tools npm package.
+This works in all modern browsers, and IE11.